Toyota Celica: GT-Four RC

 Out of the 5,000 units, 1,800 stayed in Japan, 3,000 were for the selected European countries, 150 were delivered to Australia, 25 went to Singapore, and a few were exported to other markets.

 Sixth generation (T200; 1993)

 In October 1993, Toyota launched the sixth-generation Celica for the 1994 model year.
 Celicas were available in either notchback coupe or liftback form, the convertible would come later.
-New safety equipment in the form of driver (and then later passenger) airbags were standard in most markets, and anti-lock brakes were available on all models.
+New safety equipment in the form of driver (and then later passenger) airbags were standard in most markets, and anti-lock brakes (ABS) were available on all models.